 The plot twists in Inferno were a bit much.
-If I have issue with plot twists, it is usually a result of their predictability.
+If I have an issue with plot twists, it is usually a result of their predictability.
 However, the opposite was true for the plot twists in Inferno.
 The movie would be going along fine, and in an expected direction, when all of a sudden the filmmakers hit you with a tidal wave of plot twists that seemingly came out of nowhere.
-Some of these were fine, because a story like this needs a few twists and turns along the way.
+Some of these were fine because a story like this needs a few twists and turns along the way.
 However, the frequency and polarizing nature of these twists started to become ridiculous pretty quickly.
 Again, some plot twists would have been fine and even necessary, but the filmmakers went overboard with them in this movie.

 Pro: Tom Hanks & Felicity Jones (+4pts)

 Both Tom Hanks and Felicity Jones did what they could for this movie.
 In what I felt could have been slow and boring scenes, Tom Hanks and Felicity Jones brought a level of intrigue with their performances that made these scenes tolerable.
-To be clear, neither were Oscar worthy performances by any stretch of the imagination, but these two were able to improve the scenes that they were in.
+To be clear, neither were Oscar-worthy performances by any stretch of the imagination, but these two were able to improve the scenes that they were in.
 They made me care about what they were doing and where their characters were going, even though I thought the movie’s plot was ridiculous.
 Did they entirely make up for this movie’s problems?
 Definitely not, but the movie was better for what these two brought to it.

 Con: Too Long (-4pts)

 Inferno was about thirty minutes too long.
 Some movies can be long and not feel like it.
-This movie was about two hours, but felt closer to three.
+This movie was about two hours but felt closer to three.
 Robert Langdon got way too many visions, which unnecessarily took up screen time.
-A couple quick flashbacks or visions would have been fine, because the visions looked great visually and helped give the movie a sense of mystery, but the movie kept going back to the well over and over again, which made it feel overused and redundant.
+A couple of quick flashbacks or visions would have been fine because the visions looked great visually and helped give the movie a sense of mystery, but the movie kept going back to the well over and over again, which made it feel overused and redundant.

 What made it worse was the quick cuts in and out of the main storyline, which felt jarring and took me out of the story.
 I think Inferno could have been a lot more effective without so many of these visions.
 Taking some of them out would have been the most obvious way to reduce the runtime and make a much leaner story, but the story really just could have benefited from being refined in any way possible.
 This story could have worked really well, but it felt really drawn out which made it feel boring at times.